Team Manager Responsibilities

 - Handle all aspects of regular season games and playoffs

-- Complete Presidio League game reports – printing score sheets and reporting scores
+- Complete Gaming League game reports – printing score sheets and reporting scores

 - Attend Club Manager meetings